isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-roller-for-smooth-finish/index.md

 NB: Magimate is budget-friendly and comes with a free-angle brush - with a quality paint roller.

-Pros:
-- Lightweight and durable
-- Simple set-up design and sturdy support frame
-- Comfortable handle and professional paint tray
-- Classic extension pole and free-angle brush
-- Fast refill design and simple to clean
-- Budget-friendly and smart paint pick-up material
+Pros: - Lightweight and durable - Simple set-up design and sturdy support frame - Comfortable handle and professional paint tray - Classic extension pole and free-angle brush - Fast refill design and simple to clean - Budget-friendly and smart paint pick-up material

-Cons:
-- Not suitable for painting high heights
-- Limited roll length
+Cons: - Not suitable for painting high heights - Limited roll length

+> See Also: > Valspar Cabinet Paint

 ###  [2.
 Wooster Brush R975-9 Painter's Choice Roller 9-Inch and 3/8-Inch](https://www.amazon.com/dp/B000I1VDBG/?tag=p-policy-20)